aarhusstadsarkiv/convert-qa/readme.md

 ### Instructions
 The script requires that you specify the paths to original and master documents:

-- `convert-qa --master path/to/master/files --original path/to/original/files`
+- `convert-compare --master path/to/master/files --original path/to/original/files`

 Statutory documents can also be specified with `--statutory` but is optional